nikitavoloboev/data/focusing/rules.md

 - Build [ideas](https://trello.com/b/alB1ryRP).
 Experiment.
 Take risks.
 - Be [mindful](../mindfulness/mindfulness.md) of my actions and thoughts.
 - Don’t eat animals, don’t hurt any person.
 Don't waste anything.
 - Don't compare myself to other people.
-Don't care what other people think of me.
 Surround myself with people that inspire me.
 - Be consistent.
 Make friends with imperfection.
 Enjoy the process and don't fixate on the goals.
 - Don't judge anyone.
 Attempt to see another person's point of view.
 - Be honest.
 Don't lie to myself nor anyone else.